biigle/pgvector/README.md

-# Docker Image for pgvector
+# Docker image for pgvector

 This is a Docker image for [pgvector](https://github.com/pgvector/pgvector) build for [BIIGLE](https://github.com/biigle/core).